elixir-cldr/cldr/README.md

  * `:generate_docs` defines whether or not to generate documentation for the modules built as part of the backend.
 Since these modules represent the public API for `ex_cldr`, the default is `true`.
 Setting this key to `false` (the atom `false`, not a *falsy* value) which prevent the generation of docs for this backend.

+ * `:supress_warnings` defines whether warnings are logged when a provider module is configured but not available.
+It also controls whether warnings are logged when a number format is compiled at runtime.
+Its purpose is to help identify those formats which might best be added to the `:precompile_number_formats` configuration.
+The default is `false`.
+Warning are not logged when set to `true`.

 ### Providers

 The data maintained by [CLDR](https://cldr.unicode.org) is quite large and not all capabilities are required by all applications.
 Hence `Cldr` has additional optional functionality that can be provided through additional `hex` packages.
 In order to support compile-time additions to a configured `backend`, any package can define a provider that will be called at compile time.